alexwkleung/Iris/README.md

     - CodeMirror is the editor used for Markdown mode.
 You can write in pure Markdown syntax, similar to plain-text style if you don't like WYSIWYG.

-4. A simple and comfortable User Interface.
+4. A simple and comfortable user interface.

 # Why